-Writing a novel involves creating a world populated by compelling characters while making sure every moment brings the story to its fullest potential.
-We’ll discuss developing the skills to make that happen.
+As students in this workshop will already know, writing a novel involves creating a world populated by compelling characters while making sure every moment brings the story to its fullest potential.
+We’ll continue to develop the skills to make that happen.
 Approaches to plotting will receive special attention.
-Other topics include voice, point of view, dialogue and challenges presented by the comma.
+Other topics include voice, point of view, dialogue and more.

 Appropriate for genre and literary fiction.

 Acclaimed novelist and awesome teacher Stephanie Lehmann leads this workshop.
 Stephanie’s most recent novel, ASTOR PLACE VINTAGE (Simon and Schuster), was selected by Library Journal as a best novel in 2013, and by Kirkus Reviews for best summer reading.
 Stephanie worked for many years as a literary agent and editor at the Elaine Koster Literary Agency.

 Stephanie’s earlier novels include THE ART OF UNDRESSING (Penguin), YOU COULD DO BETTER (Penguin), ARE YOU IN THE MOOD (Kensington), and THOUGHTS WHILE HAVING SEX (Kensington).
 Her work has been translated into Italian, Turkish, Russian, Spanish, Catalan, Portuguese, Chinese, and German.
 She has taught novel writing at Mediabistro and at Salon.com, where her essays have been published.